The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 Well, he's good at what he does, but he's just an entertainer.

-Um wait, wait, wait, wait.
+And then, wait, wait, wait, wait.

-Uh I've called his supporters hucksters, but I can't call him a huckster.
+I've called his supporters hucksters, but I can't call him a huckster.

-And and Rollins said, Well, you know, these guys in their studios, they never expected this, they never saw this, and so they had their candidates chosen.
+And Rollins said, well, you know, these guys in their studios, they never expected this.

 I did see it.

-I was the first to say it.
+I was the first to see it.

-November the eighth on this program, I asked people, because I looked at polling trends, and I said, You people better start asking yourself a question.
+November the 8th on this program, I asked people, because I looked at polling trends, and I said, you people better start asking yourself a question, Republican side, what if Huckabee wins Iowa, all the way back at November 8th.

 And now you got Rollins out there saying, I don't know what I'm talking about.

-And that's what I was responding to today, along with repeating what was said by it is allegedly somebody from the Huckabee Washington operation.
+And that's what I was responding to today, along with repeating what was said by, it is allegedly somebody from the Huckabee Washington operation.

-Yeah, well, I know that what was sad to me is that you know, conservatives are out there bashing each other over the head, and every now and then some liberal would chime in on the board and mock the fact that you know we were all arguing amongst ourselves.
+Yeah, well, I know that what was sad to me is that, you know, conservatives are out there bashing each other over the head.

 Charles.

-And uh wait, wait, let me finish.
+And wait, let me finish.

-I'm not saying this guy is a Ronald Reagan, but Reagan had to raise taxes in his first term when he was the governor of California to balance the budget.
+And I'm not saying this guy is a Ronald Reagan, but Reagan had to raise taxes in his first term when he was the governor of California to balance the budget.

 If you want to get on Huckabee about being soft on crime, talk to the 16 families of the many executed in the state of Arkansas.

-You know, if you want to uh attack them for um uh foreign policy, I'd be.
+You know, if you want to attack him for his foreign policy, Charles, that's what I want to tell you.

 I didn't attack.